Xavier vs. Delaware College Basketball BetMGM Promo Codes, Predictions & Picks - December 5

 Xavier vs. Delaware BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 5

-Tuesday's game between the Xavier Musketeers (4-4) and the Delaware Fightin' Blue Hens (5-3) at Cintas Center has a good chance to be a lopsided matchup, as our computer prediction projects a final score of 77-65 and heavily favors Xavier to secure the victory.
+Tuesday's game between the Xavier Musketeers (4-4) and the Delaware Fightin' Blue Hens (5-3) at Cintas Center is expected to be a lopsided matchup, as our computer prediction projects a final score of 77-65 and heavily favors Xavier to secure the victory.
 Tipoff is at 6:30 PM ET on December 5.

-According to our computer prediction, Xavier is a good bet to cover the spread, which currently sits at 11.5.
-The two sides are projected to fall short of the 148.5 over/under.
+According to our computer prediction, Xavier should cover the spread, which is listed at 11.5.
+The two sides are projected to come in below the 150.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!